A complexity problem for Borel graphs: General results

 \section{General results}

 In this section we prove Theorem \ref{t:main2} about the complexity of uniform families.
+So, let $\Phi$, $X$, $Y$, $\mathbf{\Gamma}$ be as in the theorem.
 Before starting the proof we make two easy observations.
 First, without loss of generality we can assume that $Y=\N^\N$: indeed, composing $\Phi$ with a Borel bijection between $Y$ and $\N^\N$ neither the families $\mc{F}^\Phi$ and $\mc{U}^\Phi$, nor the fact that $\Phi$ is $\bp$ on $\bbg$ changes.
 So, from now on we assume that $Y=\om^\om$.
 Second, if one replaces $\N^\N$ by its homeomorphic copy in the definition of nicely $\bs$-hard on $\bbg$ families (Definition \ref{d:nicely}), it yields an equivalent condition on the family $\mc{F}^\Phi$.
-Throughout the proof we will frequently use this, e.g. saying that "identify the space $\oom$ with $(\oom)^2$".
+Throughout the proof we will frequently use this, e.g. saying that ``identify the space $\oom$ with $(\oom)^2$".

 Let us roughly sketch the ideas of the proof of Theorem \ref{t:main2}.
 Firstly, since $\mc{F}^\Phi$ is $\bs$-hard for a given $r \in \oom$ a diagonal argument yields a set $B \in \bbg(X)$ such that $\Phi(B)$ is nonempty, but contains no $\Delta^1_1(r)$ elements.
 Also, one can show that the set $\{c:\text{$c$ codes the $\bs$ set $A$ and } \sup \{\omega^{r,c}_1: r\in A\}<\omega_1\}$ is $\mathbf{\Sigma}^1_2$-hard, our strategy is to reduce this set to the codes of the sets in $\mc{U}^\Phi$.
 So, to a given $A \in \bs(\oom)$ with code $c$ using (a uniform version of) the diagonalization we construct a set $B \in \bbg(\oom \times X)$ so that for all $r$ we have $\Phi(B_r) \not = \emptyset$ and $\Phi(B_r) \cap \Delta^1_1(r,c) = \emptyset \iff r \in A$.
 From this and \eqref{f:kleene} of Fact \ref{f:effective}, it will easily follow that if $\sup \{\omega^{r,c}_1: r\in A\}=\omega_1$ for some $A$ with code $c$ then the corresponding set $B \not \in \mc{U}^{\Phi}$.
 Finally, the niceness of $\mc{F}^\Phi$ and \eqref{f:basis} of Fact \ref{f:effective} will yield the converse.